tlk00/BitMagic/README.md

 - succinct data structures and containers based on bit-transposed data representation and rank-select compression

-- memory efficient dictionaries of strings
+- memory efficient dictionaries of strings as an alternative to suffix trees

 ### How to start with BitMagic?
 ---